akki1306/statistics/README.md

 #### POST /app/tick

-This endpoint is called every time a new transaction happened.
+This endpoint is called every time a new tick happened.

 Request: